 It can make you sick

 Almost everyone who takes ayahuasca gets violently ill, purging throughout their psychedelic trip.
 This may be because of potentially harmful ingredients in ayahuasca that our bodies want to prevent from reaching our brains.
-Hallucinogens can cause unpleasant, short-term side effects, like increased heart rate, loss of appetite, sleep disruptions and blood pressure.
+In general, hallucinogens can cause unpleasant, short-term side effects, like increased heart rate, loss of appetite, sleep disruptions and blood pressure.
 As a result, our bodies try to refuse ayahuasca by throwing it up.
 Regardless of how much ayahuasca may open your mind, the body’s obvious rejection of the drug should be a sign that it’s unhealthy and should be avoided.

-In some cases it can induce psychosis
+In some cases, it can induce psychosis

 Taking ayahuasca can cause psychotic episodes, particularly in people with a history of mental illness.
 These episodes can include paranoia, suicidal ideation, and psychotic delusions for weeks at a time.
 While you may be a relatively healthy individual, it’s not always clear what genetic dispositions you may have to certain neurological disorders.
 Therefore, taking ayahuasca may not be worth the risk of putting your psychological welfare to the test.